influxdata/influxdb-client-python/README.rst

 InfluxDB 2.0 python client library.

-**Note: Use this library with InfluxDB 2.x and InfluxDB 1.8+.
-For connecting to InfluxDB 1.7 or earlier instances, please use the** `influxdb-python <https://github.com/influxdata/influxdb-python>`_ library.
+**Note: Use this client library with InfluxDB 2.x and InfluxDB 1.8+.
+For connecting to InfluxDB 1.7 or earlier instances, please use the `influxdb-python <https://github.com/influxdata/influxdb-python>` client library.**

 InfluxDB 2.0 client features
 ----------------------------